 As mentioned in the previous article, the properties of data transmission via a fiber optic depend on the core.
-Hence, based on the differences in structure of the core, there are three main types of optical fibers.
+Hence, based on the differences in the structure of the core, there are three main types of optical fibers.

 - Single mode optical fiber